These days I cleaned my codes for different reports and analyses, which allows

 In this example, I need to check if the last character of “codeInterne” is “.”.
 If it is, I’ll just take into account its first 4 characters as “codeInterne”.

-loop to iterate each row, search if the
+At the beginning, I applies a for loop to iterate each row, search if the

 last character is “.” for each “codeInterne”.
 However, this logic can be

-.
+implemented by map.
 As you see above, I created a function called

 “update_codeInterne()” with an input “codeInterne”, then map the function to